Exploiting Minority Pseudo-Labels for Semi-Supervised Fine-grained Road Scene Understanding: Introduction

-Semi-supervised semantic segmentation methods generally revolve around three core architectures: mean teacher \cite{tarvainen2017mean, hu2021semi, wang2022semi}, cross confidence consistency \cite{ke2020guided}, and cross pseudo supervision \cite{chen2021semi}.
-In mean teacher architecture, the teacher model functions as an exponential moving average (EMA) of the student model \cite{ke2019dual}.
+Yet, supervised semantic segmentation for understanding large complex scenes is often costly due to the expensive annotation cost, and has sparked considerable interest in leveraging weakly labeled, easily labeled, and unlabeled data to boost model performance \cite{meng2019weakly, zhou2022context, zhao2022source, chen2021semi, chen2023adversarial, liao2024pda}.
+Among them, semi-supervised semantic segmentation utilizes a small amount of labeled data with a large volume of unlabeled data to tackle this issue, generally revolve around three core architectures: mean teacher \cite{tarvainen2017mean, hu2021semi, wang2022semi}, cross confidence consistency \cite{ke2020guided}, and cross pseudo supervision \cite{chen2021semi}.In mean teacher architecture, the teacher model functions as an Exponential Moving Average (EMA) of the student model \cite{ke2019dual}.
 The other two architectures involve two student models with the same architecture learning from each other.
 Additionally, two primary learning strategies are employed in semi-supervised semantic segmentation: consistency regularization \cite{bachman2014learning,french2019semi,ouali2020semi} and entropy minimization \cite{arazo2020pseudo,lee2013pseudo,sohn2020fixmatch}.
 Consistency regularization guarantees that a classifier generates similar predictions for a sample when subjected to various perturbations, and entropy minimization is a self-training process where a model is supervised using pseudo-labels generated by another model.